LoganFairbairn/MatLayer/README.md

 # MatLay

+IMPORTANT: Current version available is a development build, expect bugs.

 MatLay is an add-on for Blender that drastically speeds up the material workflow by replacing the material node workflow in Blender with a layer stack workflow, offering automation for common mesh map baking, and automating file handling.

-Note: Current version availabe is a development build, expect bugs.

 ![alt text](https://raw.githubusercontent.com/LoganFairbairn/matlay/main/ExampleScreenShot.png?raw=true)